 Steven L. Franks, Ph.D.

-Professor, Slavic Languages and Literatures
+Professor, Slavic and East European Languages and Cultures

 Adjunct Professor, Speech and Hearing Sciences

 Russian and East European Institute faculty